1996 California Proposition 218: Existing Assessment Exemptions

 The first exemption is for any assessment imposed exclusively to finance the capital costs or maintenance and operation expenses for sidewalks, streets, sewers, water, flood control, drainage systems, or vector control.
-This specific exemption is often referred to as the "traditional purpose" exemption, and was intended to allow the continued imposition of traditionally appropriate, nonabusive assessments.
-Technically, if an existing assessment is not imposed exclusively for an enumerated traditional purpose, it does not qualify for the exemption.
+This specific exemption is referred to as the "traditional purpose" exemption, and was intended to allow the continued imposition of traditionally appropriate, nonabusive assessments.
+If an existing assessment is not imposed exclusively for an enumerated traditional purpose, it does not qualify for the exemption.

-However, any subsequent increases in a traditional purpose assessment must comply with the procedures and approval process contained in Section 4 of Article XIII D. The traditional purpose exemption applicable to special assessments is broader in scope than the narrower election exemptions applicable to property-related fees and charges which only apply to fees and charges for water, sewer, or refuse collection services.
+However, any subsequent increases in a traditional purpose assessment must comply with the procedures and approval process contained in Section 4 of Article XIII D. The traditional purpose exemption for special assessments is broader in scope than the narrower election exemptions for property-related fees and charges which only apply to fees and charges for water, sewer, or refuse collection services.

-The second exemption is for any assessment imposed pursuant to a petition signed by the person(s) owning all of the parcels subject to the assessment at the time the assessment was initially imposed.
+The second exemption is for any assessment imposed by a petition signed by the person(s) owning all of the parcels subject to the assessment at the time the assessment was initially imposed.
 This exemption typically involves circumstances where a developer approved one or more assessments as a condition for developing property.
 Any subsequent increases in a petition exempt assessment must comply with the procedures and approval process contained in Section 4 of Article XIII D.

 The third exemption is for any assessment the proceeds of which are used to repay bonded indebtedness of which the failure to pay would violate the United States Constitution.
-The exemption only applies to the extent that the Contract Impairment Clause of the United States Constitution is violated.
+The exemption only applies if the Contract Impairment Clause of the United States Constitution is violated.

 The fourth exemption is for any assessment which previously received majority voter approval from the voters voting in an election on the issue of the assessment.
 Prior to Proposition 218, voter approval of an assessment was generally not required, but a local agency could voluntarily decide to hold an election on the approval of an assessment.
-Technically, to qualify for the exemption the election had to be legally binding and not advisory in nature.
+To qualify for the exemption, the election must be legally binding and not advisory in nature.
 Any subsequent increases in a prior voter approval exempt assessment must comply with the procedures and approval process contained in Section 4 of Article XIII D.

 When an agency "increases" an assessment, compliance with the assessment process under Proposition 218 is required and the exemptions generally do not apply to the increased assessment component.
 The California Legislature adopted a statute interpreting the term "increase" as applied to assessments.
 However, the courts have the final say in interpreting when an assessment is "increased" under Proposition 218.

 Under the applicable statutory provisions, an assessment is deemed "increased" for purposes of Proposition 218 when a local agency makes a decision that does any of the following: (1) increases any applicable rate used to calculate the assessment; or (2) revises the methodology by which the assessment is calculated, if that revision results in an increased amount being levied on any parcel.